MOVING RETAIL OPERATIONS FORWARD WITH IIOT

 - Smart stores: analyzing traffic patterns, using video analytics to extract actionable insights

 The differentiation with IoT will come from a retailer’s ability to sense, understand and harness IoT data through analytics, and machine learning algorithms.
 To take advantage of this new promising area, join the IIC Retail Operations Task Group.

-In 2018, the End User Leadership Council was launched with a core group of innovative strategists representing eight manufacturing organizations who are setting the vision for next generation solutions in the manufacturing industry.
+In 2018, the manufacturing-focused Industry Leadership Council was launched with a core group of innovative strategists representing eight manufacturing organizations who are setting the vision for next generation solutions in the manufacturing industry.
 These organizations are instrumental in furthering our understanding of industry IoT adoption successes and obstacles, defining and refining implementation best practices and offering expert guidance.
-We are expanding our End User Leadership Council and will be launching additional Councils focused on other industry sectors.
+We are expanding our Industry Leadership Councils and will be launching additional Councils focused on other industry sectors.
 Click the button in the left column to learn more and apply to participate.